 Use video on Social Media and YouTube to build your brand and communicate with your audience.

 - Don’t worry about using every social media platform, focus on what your target audience uses.

 - Post your videos on YouTube to build your brand and house a library of helpful content.

-If your goal is to engage with your leads:
+If your goal is to engage with your prospects:

-Use email, your website, and Wistia to convince and convert prospects, turning them into customers.
+Use email, your website, and a video marketing platform to convince and convert prospects, turning them into customers.